annikavalaboju/annikavalaboju.github.io/_posts/2024-06-17-my-skills-post.md

   - Working effectively in team environments and project collaboration

 - **Collaboration**:
-  - Collarborative team player with experience in development environments
+  - Collaborative team player with experience in development environments
   - Ability to work effectively in various groups, regardless of skill

 - **Time Management**: